BioNet-XMU/DeepFERE/README.md

 Here, 3-dimension MSI data with two-dimensional shape [X*Y,3], single ion image with two-dimensional shape [X,Y], where X and Y represent the pixel numbers of horizontal and vertical coordinates of MSI data; H&E image with three-dimensional shape [H,W,3], where H and W represent the pixel numbers of horizontal and vertical coordinates of H&E image;  n_factor: the user-definded mangification.

-## Run DeepHIRE model
+## Run DeepFURE model

-cd to the DeepHIRE fold
+cd to the DeepFURE fold

 If you want to perfrom DeepHIRE for *16 high-resolution restruction of embeddin data, taking fetus mouse brain section as an example, run: